← Back to Netgear Routers Modem / Router UFB Settings

 7. Verify the internet connection

-- Once the router has restarted, check the status of your Internet connection by looking at the WAN/Internet LED indicator on the router.
+- Once the router has restarted, check the status of your internet connection by looking at the WAN/Internet LED indicator on the router.
 It should be solid green.

 - On your connected device, try accessing a website to confirm that your connection is active.